Uffculme Parish Council is currently made up of 11 Councillors, two of which are Councillors representing the Ashill area of the Parish.

 Communications Officer - Parish Emergency Planning - Magelake - Traffic

 I've been a Parish Councillor since September 2020.
 I felt that the Parish Council was a hidden entity from most rather than a public body, with a disconnect between Parish Council and the people it represents.
-This has been addressed by providing information through social media, a refresh of the website and updates in the village Spotlight magazine.
-I'm also particularly keen on Parish Emergency Planning and Traffic matters.
+I have created an online presence for the Parish Council, enabling Parishioners to make direct contact with Councillors through the use of a new website, and to keep up to date with the latest news through social media.
+I also hold keen interests in Parish Emergency Planning and Traffic matters.

 Planning - Open Spaces & Footpaths - Maintenance - United Charities - Burial - Uffculme Trust - Ayshford

 I joined the Parish Council in 1998.
 My aim is to try and make the Parish a pleasant, caring and cared for community, to listen to the public and respond as appropriate.